You’re cutting back on coffee

 Your java habit might not be such a bad thing.
 Studies show that coffee consumption (both caffeinated and decaffeinated) can reduce the risk of developing type 2 diabetes.
-One study analysis by the Harvard T.H.
-Chan School of Public Health found that those who sipped six cups a day had a 33 percent lower risk of developing the disease compared to non-coffee drinkers.
+A Harvard study analysis found that those who sipped six cups a day had a 33 percent lower risk of developing the disease compared to non-coffee drinkers.
 Certain components in coffee seem to reduce insulin resistance and may also boost glucose metabolism, the process of converting glucose to energy.
-Follow these healthy habits to prevent diabetes.
+Follow these 21 healthy habits that can prevent diabetes.

 “The risk of diabetes increases when you have more bad bugs [bacteria] than good bugs in your gut,” says Betul Hatipoglu, MD, an endocrinologist at Cleveland Clinic.
 Your stomach needs good bacteria, called probiotics, for proper digestion; low levels can lead to inflammation that may eventually lead to insulin resistance.
 Eat foods like yogurt, sauerkraut, and some cheeses for a probiotic boost.
-These are the best foods for good gut bacteria.
+Here’s how to spot 12 signs that you’re a borderline diabetic.